Southeastern-Louisiana-University/docx-form/README.md

 5. Open `./docx_form/docx_form.py` (This is the root file, so do any local testing within the `if __name__ == "__main__":` scope)
 6. Click the `Run` button in the top-right of the editor (assuming the [Python Extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) is installed)
    1. If no errors are thrown, you are ready to execute locally and using poetry!
+7. Open a `Git Bash` terminal in the repository's root
+   1. Run `curl -o- https://raw.githubusercontent.com/tapsellorg/conventional-commits-git-hook/master/scripts/install.sh | sh`
+      1. Here is the repository for the git hook: [conventional-commits-git-hook](https://github.com/BrianGilbert/conventional-commits-git-hook)
+   2. Run `git init`
+   3. You now have the git hook installed to ensure proper commit messages
+      1. Follow [these guidelines](https://www.conventionalcommits.org/en/v1.0.0/) for commit messages

 #### Code Style Guide